 Project ID: 397

-China Eximbank provides RMB 700 million government concessional loan for Baoré Cement Factory Project (linked to #396)
+China Eximbank provides RMB 700 million government concessional loan for Baoré Cement Factory Project (Linked to Project ID#396)

 Commitment amount